 But Cecily Hale isn’t a girl any longer.
 She’s grown into a woman—one who won’t be pushed away.
 She and Luke are guests at a house party when a local legend captures their friends’ imaginations.
 While the others plunge into the forest on a wild goose stag chase, Cecily’s on the hunt for a man.
 She has only a few moonlit nights to reach the real Luke…the wounded heart she knows still beats inside the war-ravaged body…or she could lose him to the darkness forever.

-It is not a new story, but it might be new to you.
 This novella was originally published in 2009 under the title The Legend of the Werestag.
 (And no, it was never a paranormal romance!)
 I’m delighted to make it available again for readers who might have missed it.

 This story stands on its own, but it is loosely connected to Goddess of the Hunt and explains the origins of Lucy’s educational “naughty book,” The Memoirs of a Wanton Dairymaid.